Queen’s recommendation signified.

 The Bill seeks to reduce the inappropriate use of force against people with mental disorders in mental health units.
 It also seeks to increase oversight and allow greater scrutiny of the system when it goes wrong.

 Like many Members, including the hon.
 Member for Croydon North (Mr Reed) who brought forward the Bill, I was very moved by the events that led to the untimely death of Seni Lewis.
 I pay tribute to the Lewis family, who have campaigned tirelessly to ensure that such a tragedy does not happen to any other family.
-The Bill is testimony to the commitment of the Lewis family and the hon.
+The Bill is testament to the commitment of the Lewis family and the hon.
 Gentleman to ensure that we properly hold the system to account.

 I congratulate the Government and the Minister on bringing forward the money resolution this evening.
 We have been anticipating it for a few weeks, so it is a great pleasure and slight relief to have it before the Chamber.